git-masi/credit-card-validator/README.md

 npm run dev
 ```

+By default the React app will run at `http://localhost:5173` and the API will run at `http://localhost:8080`

 ## Tests

 This project uses `*.test.ts` file names to indicate unit tests and `*.spec.ts` file names to indicate integration/e2e tests.